Electoral Act 1993

 88Applications received after issue of writ

-1. If a writ has been issued requiring the conduct of an election in a district, then the Electoral Commission may not, at any time in the period beginning on the day after polling day and ending on the day of the return of the writ, register an application for registration as an elector that the Electoral Commission receives—
+1. If a writ has been issued requiring the conduct of an election in a district, the Electoral Commission may not, at any time during the period beginning on the day after the close of registration and ending on the day of the return of the writ,—

 1. Subsection (1) is subject to subsections (2) to (4).

-2. For the purposes of subsection (1), an application for registration is to be treated as having been received before or on polling day if—
+2. For the purposes of subsection (1)(a), an application for registration is to be treated as having been received before the close of registration if—

-3. the application or the envelope in which it is contained bears a postmark or date stamp impressed before or on polling day at a place that the Electoral Commission has designated; or
+3. the application or the envelope in which it is contained bears a postmark or date stamp impressed before the close of registration at a place that the Electoral Commission has designated; or

 1. the applicant for registration produces a receipt that—